-A living will, on the other hand, details medical instructions to be followed while you’re alive.
-Living wills don’t have anything to do with your estate or assets, though they are often part of the estate planning process as a whole.
+On the other hand, a living will details medical instructions to be followed while alive.
+Living wills don’t have anything to do with your estate or assets, though they are often part of the estate planning process.

 Living Will FAQ

 Let’s discuss some of the most commonly asked living will questions:

 What does it mean to be terminally ill or injured?